carmenalab/brain-python-interface/docs/install.rst

 Then edit the newly create configuration file to look something like

 c.InteractiveShellApp.exec_lines = [
-    "from db import dbfunctions as dbfn",
+    "from ..db import dbfunctions as dbfn",
-    "from db.tracker import models",
+    "from ..db.tracker import models",
     "import numpy as np",
     "import matplotlib.pyplot as plt",
 ]